Trotalo/vlox/README.md

 ###Installing the extra to build my site
 1. Download [the package file](https://github.com/Trotalo/vlox/raw/master/_packages/vlox-0.0.1-pl.transport.zip)
-2. Enter the ModX manager using the browser and open https://YOUR_IP/manager
+2. Enter the MODX manager using the browser and open https://YOUR_IP/manager
 3. In the top menu, Go to `extras -> installer` this will take you to the **Package Management** page
 4. Press the arrow next to the **Download Extras** button, this will open a small menu
 5. From the menu select the option that reads **Upload a package**